 Port Allen is a somewhat small city located in the state of Louisiana.
 With a population of 5,130 people and three constituent neighborhoods, Port Allen is the 89th largest community in Louisiana.

-Port Allen is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Port Allen isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Port Allen are a mix of both white- and blue-collar jobs.
 Overall, Port Allen is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Port Allen who work in office and administrative support (11.59%), food service (8.99%), and business and financial occupations (7.71%).

-Being a small city, Port Allen does not have a public transit system used by locals to get to and from work.
+Port Allen is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Port Allen is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Port Allen have a bachelor's degree or advanced degree.